-Between Interchanges 8A and 9 (East Brunswick), there are 10 lanes total, three outer and two inner lanes in each direction.
-Between Interchanges 9 and 11 (Woodbridge), there are 12 lanes total, three outer and three inner in each direction.
+Between Interchanges 6 (Mansfield) and 11 (Woodbridge), there are 12 lanes total, three outer and three inner in each direction.
 And from Interchange 11 to Interchange 14 (Newark), there are 14 total lanes, four lanes in each direction on the outer roadways and three in each direction on the inner roadways.